 Increased Salary Threshold for Overtime Exemption

 Both federal law (Fair Labor Standards Act (FLSA)) and state law (New York Minimum Wage Act and applicable regulations) generally require the payment of overtime wages for work performed after 40 hours per week.
 However, there are exemptions for certain salaried employees from federal and state minimum wage and overtime pay requirements.
-In addition to New York’s minimum wage increase, the minimum salary that must be paid to workers classified as exempt under New York State Labor Law’s administrative and executive exemptions increased as of December 31, 2018.
+In addition to New York’s minimum wage increase, the minimum salary that must be paid to workers classified as exempt under New York State Labor Law’s administrative and executive exemptions increased for 2020.
 As with minimum wage, the salary thresholds vary depending on the employer’s location and the number of employees.
-The table below outlines the revised thresholds in New York State:
+The table below outlines the revised salary thresholds in New York State:

 Employers should review their wage and hour practices annually to ensure that their employees are properly classified as exempt or non-exempt and that current minimum wage and overtime rates are being paid to qualified workers.
 Take advantage of the new year to give your practices a fresh look.